Go back

 When creating a video conferencing software solution, developers often use TCP, which provides serial transmission and prevents packet loss.
 This protocol is the most suitable for working with video and audio, as well as for transferring images, documents, and files.

 As mentioned above, TCP packets have a built-in feedback system to ensure that all data is received and sent exactly as intended.
-To achieve optimal performance, using a 5G Router can significantly improve connection speed and stability, ensuring smooth operation.

 The use of UDP significantly reduces the load on the server, because audio and video streams are transmitted within the Multicast domain, which can be used in the local network or VPN (e.g. TrueConf UTM Multicast mode).
 Simply put, it allows users to exchange data directly with each other during a group conference, bypassing the server.